 If you’re convicted and charged with DUI when you were in nursing school, you would still be able to obtain the license.

 Still, you need to apply for jobs along with other applications, you would have to declare the DUI conviction.
 For various employers and positions, the automatically takes you out of running.

-This would be more likely when the facility accepts funding of the government and doesn’t let employees get DUIs on record when the position requires driving.
+This would be more likely when the facility accepts funding from the government and doesn’t let employees get DUIs on record when the position requires driving.

-For various other situations, DUI don’t mean that your RN application will get ignored.
+For various other situations, DUI doesn’t mean that your RN application will get ignored.
 However, it won’t be on the list of priorities as well.